{{ summaryHeading }}

 Which delimiter should I choose?

-Choose the separator required by the receiving system.
-The available choices are comma, semicolon, tab, and pipe, and the Converted CSV preview updates after the choice changes.
+Choose the separator required by the destination.
+The available choices are comma, semicolon, tab, and pipe, and Converted CSV updates after the delimiter changes.

 Why are hidden rows or columns still included?

-Hidden rows and columns remain included unless Hidden rows/columns is turned on and the workbook exposes hidden markers that the browser parser can read.
+Hidden rows and columns remain included unless Hidden rows/columns is on and the workbook exposes hidden markers that can be skipped.

 Why did my workbook fail before conversion?

-The source must be one XLSX, XLSM, XLSB, or XLS workbook, and the browser-side size cap is 50 MB.
-Unsupported extensions, oversized files, empty workbooks, or a missing parser can block output.
+The source must be one XLSX, XLSM, XLSB, or XLS workbook under the 50 MB cap.
+Unsupported extensions, oversized files, empty workbooks, unavailable parser support, or unreadable files can block output.

 Glossary: